 Our research bridges the molecular mechanisms of epigenetic regulation with the social and environmental determinants of human health to develop a comprehensive understanding of biological embedding of early life experiences

-Interplay between transcription, DNA methylation and histone modifications in embryonic stem cells and tumorigenesis.
+Interplay between transcription, DNA methylation and histone modifications in the germ line, early development and disease

 1) Scope and impact of germline findings identified in next generation sequencing and the use of these technologies in oncology; 2) molecular diagnosis and characterization of hereditary cancer syndromes